Media Industries is a peer-reviewed, open-access journal that supports critical studies of media industries, institutions, and policies worldwide.

 University of Texas at Austin

 The Department of Radio-Television-Film at The University of Texas at Austin is one of the few departments consistently ranked as one of the top 10 programs in the country in both media production and media studies.
 The Department's scholarly and teaching interests focus on the cultural, social, economic, political, and discursive settings in which communication systems, industries, texts, and audiences exist and operate.
 We examine national and international media institutions, the role, development and impact of communication and information technologies, the production of media content, and the nature and form of media representations.
 We investigate how various audiences receive, interact with, interpret, and produce media texts.
 We place a special focus on studies of culture and the international dimensions of communication processes.
 The Department's media production programs concentrate on storytelling for film, video, and time-based media and are designed to help students become filmmakers and writers capable of producing provocative and entertaining work.
-Members of the editorial collective from the University of Texas at Austin include Dr. Alisa Perren, Dr. Wenhong Chen (ex officio), Dr. Shanti Kumar (ex officio), Dr. Madhavi Mallapragada (ex officio), Prof. Kathy Fuller-Seeley (ex officio), Prof. Tom Schatz (ex officio).
+Members of the editorial collective from the University of Texas at Austin include Dr. Alisa Perren, Dr. Wenhong Chen (ex officio), Dr. Shanti Kumar (ex officio), Dr. Madhavi Mallapragada (ex officio), Prof. Kathy Fuller-Seeley (ex officio), Prof. Tom Schatz (ex officio), and Dr. Suzanne Scott (ex officio).